Wait, I thought we were marrying her off against her will to wealthy TEP royalty, to cement our regional alliance?

 Before, the term "Britain" was used both as a synonym for Great Britain, and as a synonym for the United Kingdom.
 Now, after the revolution and Northern Ireland uniting with Ireland, the term "Britain" is now the main term for the country.

-The adjective "British" is commonly used to refer to matters relating to the Union of Britain.
+The adjective "British" is commonly used to refer to matters relating to SFR Britain.
 The term has definite legal connotation, and is used in law to refer to Union of Britain citizenship and matters to do with nationality.
-People of the Union of Britain use a number of different terms to describe their national identity and may identify themselves as being British, English, Scottish, or Welsh; or as belonging to a combination of different national identities.
+People of SFR Britain use a number of different terms to describe their national identity and may identify themselves as being British, English, Scottish, or Welsh; or as belonging to a combination of different national identities.

 The Great Strike